Vidya Balan: Early work (2003–2008)

 Continuing her collaboration with Chopra's company, Vidya starred opposite Sanjay Dutt in Rajkumar Hirani's comedy film Lage Raho Munna Bhai (2006).
 She played a radio jockey and the title character's love interest, for which she met up with radio hosts and watched them at work.
 While she acknowledged not having a substantial role in the film, she agreed to the project as part of a conscious effort to work in different genres to avoid being typecast in her Parineeta image.
-With earnings of ₹1.19 billion, Lage Raho Munna Bhai emerged as one of the highest-grossing Hindi films to that point.
+With earnings of ₹1.19 billion, Lage Raho Munna Bhai emerged as one of the highest-grossing Hindi films at that point.
 Vidya began 2007 by accepting the supporting role of a multiple sclerosis patient in Mani Ratnam's drama Guru, starring Abhishek Bachchan and Aishwarya Rai, citing her desire to work with Ratnam.
 Raja Sen of Rediff.com bemoaned that she was "somewhat wasted in a role that isn't as well-etched".
 Her next two roles, in the ensemble films Salaam-e-Ishq and Eklavya: The Royal Guard, were similarly small, but she defended these choices as having been "part of my learning curve".
 Both films performed poorly at the box office, but the latter was selected as India's entry for the 80th Academy Awards.
 Citing date issues, Vidya refused Pradeep Sarkar and Sudhir Mishra's offers to star in their films Laaga Chunari Mein Daag and Khoya Khoya Chand, respectively; she has said that both filmmakers were upset with her decision.